OHNLP/MedTator/README.md

 ```

 Then you can open web browser and check the http://localhost:8086/.
-For more details of the parameters, run `python web.py -h` and it will show the following details.
+For more details of the parameters for `web.py`, run `python web.py -h` and it will show the details as follows.

 ```
 usage: web.py [-h] [--mode {build,run,release}] [--lib {local,cdn}]